mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 runRobotProgram(main);
 ```

+If you run the application, it should load a robot face that does nothing on your browser.
+Yay~

 The most important thing to notice here is that we divide the `main` function into three functions; `input`, `transition`, and `output`.
 The `input` function takes incoming streams in `sources` and returns a stream that emits the FSM's input values.
 We then use the [`fold`](https://github.com/staltz/xstream#fold) xstream operator on the returned stream (`$input`) to trigger the FSM's `transition` function.